blusa/blog/_posts/2025-06-22-first,-some-words.md

 At 23, I was the first in my graduating class to earn my degree.
 A week later, I moved to France to work at INRIA.
 Coming from a research-oriented university (and family) it felt like the perfect step.
 I spent most of 2014 there, working in Computer Vision.

 Back then, AlexNet and early Convolutional Neural Networks were just starting to outperform traditional techniques.
 I did my thesis adapting AlexNet to detect tennis scenes from YouTube videos.
-There was no TensorFlow or PyTorch — just Caffe.
+There was no TensorFlow or PyTorch, just Caffe.
 I somehow got it running on an old NVIDIA Geforce card.
 No one at my university believed deep learning would become a general-purpose tool.
 Even at INRIA, few saw it coming.

 After some time at INRIA, though, I felt there wasn’t much happening for me there anymore.
 I wanted more.
 So, after the mandatory one-month Eurotrip, I went back to Córdoba with a friend (colleague, neighbor, and honestly, brother-from-another-mother) and we started working on some startup ideas.
 I felt alive again.
 Creative.
 Energized.
 Those startups didn’t succeed, but they became a launchpad for what came next.